sourcegraph/handbook/content/departments/product-engineering/product/design/onboarding/index.md

 ## Creating your first Figma project

 - Consider using the [Project Template](https://www.figma.com/file/JzufQnpTQtreyfnA3qpmfz/Project-Template?node-id=246%3A11) (read more in [Documents and Templates](../documents_templates/index.md))
-  - This project doesn't fit all working styles or projects.
-If it doesn't work for you, consider trying to standardize on the following conventions:
+  - This template doesn't fit all working styles or projects.
+If it doesn't work for you, consider try to standardize on the following conventions:
     - Name pages consistently, use emojis to help indicate purpose
     - Use a cover page and cover component to help with readibly
     - Use an About section to help others know what the file/page/section does